Ezibenroc/robot/README.md

 # Robots

-This program is a distributed robot mining simulator, writen in Erlang.
-It takes place in the curiculum of the Distributed Algorithm course of the ENS Lyon.
+This program is a distributed robot mining simulator, written in Erlang.
+It takes place in the curriculum of the Distributed Algorithm course of the ENS Lyon.

 Several robots are initialized on some map, containing free cells and blocks.
 Free cells may contain gold.
 Robots aim to collect gold as fast as possible, by performing